lsst-sqre/sqr-097/index.md

 - TAP service publishes a message to the lsst.tap.job-run Kafka topic
 - Nothing else required at this point from the TAP Service.

-#### QServ:
+#### QServ (Adapter & Czar):

-- QServ pulls an event from lsst.tap.job-run Kafka queue
+- QServ adapter pulls an event from lsst.tap.job-run Kafka queue
-- QServ sends out a lsst.tap.job-status update event with status = EXECUTING and begins the query execution
+- QServ adapter sends out a lsst.tap.job-status update event with status = EXECUTING and sends it to the QServ Czar, it then stores the qservID.
+- Qserv Czar begins the query execution
-- While executing the query, QServ sends out lsst.tap.job-status events with progress information, such as the number of chunks processed, estimated time remaining, etc. The interval of these updates is TBD, but perhaps every 20% of the total chunks processed would be a good starting point.
+- While executing the query, QServ adapter sends out lsst.tap.job-status events with progress information, such as the number of chunks processed, estimated time remaining, etc. The interval of these updates is TBD, but perhaps every 20% of the total chunks processed would be a good starting point.
+To get this information it can use either the SQL async interface or the HTTP API.
+- Qserv Adapter polls Qserv for status checks for job.
-- Upon completion, it serializes the results as a VOTable (XML), using the VOTable envelope provided, ideally using BINARY2 serialization.
+- Upon completion, Qserv Adapter uses the SQL interface to fetch results and stream them into GCS, using the VOTable envelope provided, ideally using BINARY2 serialization.
-- QServ writes the results to the GCS bucket, using the signed URL provided
+- QServ adapter writes the results to the GCS bucket, using the signed URL provided
 - Upon successful writing, it sends out an event to the lsst.tap.job-status with the status of the job (COMPLETED / FAILED / ABORTED).